 - Mechanical valves – created from synthetic (man-made) materials

-, including "minimal incision," which involves a smaller incision than the traditional "open chest" approach.
+There is more than one surgical approach to valve repair and replacement, including “minimal incision,” which involves a smaller incision than the traditional “open chest” approach.